sebanti10/sequelize-orm/README.md

 # sequelize-orm

 This is a basic ORM model that has been implemented using Sequelize, a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
-This example has shown uses of sqlite and MySql.
+This example has shown uses of SQLite and MySql.
 However, the option to switch between the aforementioned relational databases has been given.

 ## Folder Structure